BenHeubl/BenHeubl.github.io/_posts/2016-07-20-strategy-to-speak.markdown

   separate(title, c("speaker", "Years"), sep = "_", remove=FALSE)
 ```

-Now we are good to go to plot (full code can be found in the data repo).
+Now we are good to go to plot.
+We use ggplot's facet_wrap() function and a weighted LOESS line and n set to 50.

 ```r
 library(ggplot2)